Oregon Secretary of State

 1829

-Dr. John McLoughlin establishes claim at Willamette Falls, later Oregon City
+Dr. John McLoughlin establishes claim at Willamette Falls near a preexisting Indigenous village which later becomes Oregon City

 1830